 Export reports to PDF from Power BI Desktop

-In Power BI Desktop, you can export reports to a PDF file, and thereby easily share or print your reports from that PDF.
+In Power BI Desktop or the Power BI service, you can export reports to a PDF file, and thereby easily share or print your reports from that PDF.

 The Export to PDF process will export all visible pages in the report, with each report page exporting to a single page in the PDF.
 Report pages that are currently not visible, such as any tooltips or hidden pages, are not exported to the PDF file.